My Story of Misdiagnosed Carpal Tunnel Syndrome

 Over a period of six years my left hand would occasionally get numb.
-I even had experiences where I would wake up in the middle of the night and my hand would be totally limp.
+I even had experiences where I would wake up in the middle of the night to discover that my hand was totally limp.
 That is, it was like a dead extremity on the end of my arm.

-As soon as I moved the numbness would dissipate and the deadness would improve.
-I would quickly be able to move my hand and fingers.
+As soon as I moved my body, however, the numbness and feeling of limpness would dissipate.
+I would quickly be able to move my hand and fingers again.
 This happened more and more often as time went by.

-I went to a neurologist, who recommended a wrist brace.
-This was something that I could buy over the counter in a drug store.
+I went to a neurologist who recommended a wrist brace.
+It was available to buy over the counter in a drug store.
 I rarely had a problem whenever I used the brace, which I wore at night.
-I didn’t need it during the day since I hardly ever had problems with numbness while I was up and around.
+I didn’t need it during the day, since I rarely had problems with numbness while I was up and around.

-After six years of using the wrist brace, I needed to see a hand specialist for an unrelated minor injury to one of my fingers.
-Being a good doctor, he inquired about other health issues I might have.
-So I mentioned the numbness to him.
+Six years later I needed to see a hand specialist for an unrelated injury to one of my fingers.
+He inquired about any other health issues I might have, so I mentioned the numbness.

-He did a nerve conduction study, which involves sending electrical impulses through my nerves.
-The purpose of this test is to measure the speed that the impulses passed through my median nerve in my hands to my brain and back again.
+He did a nerve conduction study, which involved sending electrical impulses through my nerves.
+The purpose of this test was to measure the speed that the impulses passed through my median nerve in my hands to my brain and back again.

-My doctor said that if I didn’t have it fixed, each time my hand got numb the nerves might die a little.
-And somewhere along the way, they would never recover.
+My doctor said that if I didn’t have it fixed, each time my hand got numb the nerves might die a little and eventually they may never recover.

-So, of course I had surgery, which involved making a small incision and cutting the ligament that was putting pressure on the carpal tunnel.
+That convinced me, and I had surgery.
+It involved making a small incision and cutting the ligament that was putting pressure on the carpal tunnel.

 The surgery was done as an outpatient procedure in the hospital.
 But since I was put to sleep, they required that someone drive me home afterwards.